Volume asymptotics and Margulis function in nonpositive curvature: Appendix: Manifolds without focal/conjugate points

 Finally, let us comment on Lemma \ref{singular}, which can be extended to the no focal points case without any modification.
 In the case of no conjugate points, instead of singular vectors we need consider vectors which do not lie in a countable union of flow boxes near expansive vectors.
-They form a subset $S$ which is closed and $\phi^t$-invariant.
-Moreover, $S$ is a subset of the non-expansive set.
-Since the unique MME $\lm$ gives full weight to the expansive set (cf. \cite[Theorem 5.6]{CKW1}), we know $\lm(S)=0$.
+More precisely, there exist countably many expansive vectors $w_1, w_2, \cdots$ such that $S_xX\cap \mathcal{E} \subset \cup_{i=1}^\infty\text{int} B_{\theta_i}^\a(w_i)$, where $\mathcal E$ is the expansive set.
+See \cite[(2.11)]{CKW1} for definition of expansive vectors and expansive set.
+The vectors outside of these flow boxes form a subset $S$ which is closed and $\phi^t$-invariant.
+Moreover, $S\cap \mathcal E=\emptyset$.
+Since the unique MME $\lm$ gives full weight to $\mathcal E$ (cf. \cite[Theorem 5.6]{CKW1}), we know $\lm(S)=0$.
 It follows that $h_\top(S)<h$ and thus Lemma \ref{singular} can be proved similarly.